Chanmoro/twitter_oauth_sampler/README.md

 ## Screen shots

-Click `Authorize Twitter` link to initiate twitter authorization.
+Click `Authorize Twitter` link to initiate Twitter authorization.
 If the authorization is successful, authorized user and access token will be displayed on the screen.

 ### OAuth1.0a